GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     * Also, there are two special patterns `BEGIN` & `END`

         - `BEGIN` - specifies what to do before the first record is read in.
 Useful to initialise and set up variables
         - `END` - what to do after the last record's processing is complete.
-Useful to print data summaries ad the end of file processing
+Useful to print data summaries at the end of file processing

 **Examples**